Karisma Kapoor: Personal life

 "It [acting] is ingrained in you.
 It is something that never goes away.
 I was waiting for something really interesting.
 It was out of my choice that I didn't do any film because my kids were very young.
 I wanted to be at home with my family and children."

+After the death of her ex-husband Sunjay Kapur in June 2025, his children with actor Karisma Kapoor, Samaira Kapur and Kiaan Raj Kapur, initiated legal proceedings in the Delhi High Court challenging the validity of a will presented by Kapur’s widow, Priya Sachdev Kapur.
+The children alleged that the will, which reportedly left most of Kapur’s estimated ₹30,000-crore estate to Priya Sachdev, was forged or irregular and sought court intervention to secure their inheritance rights and prevent transfer of assets while the dispute is adjudicated.

 Off-screen work

 Kapoor at an event for Babyoye in 2012, in which she is a shareholder.

 Kapoor supports her close friend Salman Khan's charitable trust Being Human Foundation, for which she walked ramp during "The Couture for a Cause - The Being Human Show" in 2010.
 In 2005, along with other Bollywood stars, Kapoor performed at the HELP!
 Telethon Concert, raising money for the victims of the 2004 Indian Ocean earthquake.
 In 2010, Kapoor, along with Salman Khan and several other Bollywood actresses walked at the HDIL India Couture Week, for a charity cause.
 Kapoor was a goodwill ambassador for Pinkathon 2012 for breast cancer awareness.
 Later in 2013, Kapoor participated in a campaign with Priyanka Chopra to highlight the rights of girls in India.

 Kapoor has been part of several stage shows and world tours since the '90s.
 The Heartthrobs: Live in Concert was performed across the United States and Canada alongside Arjun Rampal, Hrithik Roshan, Kareena Kapoor and Aftab Shivdasani.
 In 2016, she participated in the Hiru Golden Film Awards in Sri Lanka as a special guest along with several other Bollywood actors, including Neil Nitin Mukesh, Suniel Shetty (Sunil Shetty), Jackie Shroff, Sridevi, and Madhuri Dixit.
 In addition to acting and philanthropy, Kapoor has been a celebrity endorser for several brands, including Kellogg's, Crescent Lawn, Admix Retail, Danone and Garnier Colour.
 Kapoor has also walked the runway for such designers as Manish Malhotra, Arpita Mehta, and Vikram Phadnis.

 Kapoor is a shareholder in the children's product company Babyoye.com, an ecommerce startup specialising in selling infant- and mother-care products.
 In 2013, she wrote a book "My Yummy Mummy Guide: From Getting Pregnant to losing all the weight and beyond", a guide to motherhood filled with post pregnancy tips for women.